loopbackio/loopback-next/docs/site/BelongsTo-relation.md

 with the name following the pattern `__{methodName}__{relationName}__` (e.g.
 `Order.__get__customer`).
-While we recommend to create a new controller for each hasMany relation in LoopBack 4, we also think it's best to use the main CRUD controller as the place where to explose `belongsTo` API.
+While we recommend to create a new controller for each hasMany relation in LoopBack 4, we also think it's best to use the main CRUD controller as the place where to expose `belongsTo` API.

 ## Handling recursive relations